kenjennings/Atari-Breakout76/README08Memory.md

 **Code: The Main Program**

-This program is not very memory intensive.
-The executing part can be loaded after the Atari's DUP utility (the friendly menu-driven interface for DOS, so that the MEMSAVE file to swap DUP out for another program need not be used.
-A larger game that needs more storage could
+This is a simple game and is not very memory intensive.
+It can begin in memory after the Atari's DUP utility.
+(DUP is the friendly, menu-driven interface for DOS.)
+A larger game that needs more memory could use the space for DUP providing a few more K of RAM to the program.

+General execution is to maintain the state and values of on-screen entities from the top of the screen to the bottom.
+Calculations for all moving, variable visible entities occur during the main progam.
+Changes to the displayed entities occur either during the main program before the entity is displayed, or during the Vertical Blank interrupt between frames.

+When the main program completes a cycle of game entity value updates it loops waiting for the start of the next frame.
+Thus the main code and the vertical blank are in sync with each other servicing the game entity animation, movement, and value changes frame by frame.

 **Interrupts: Vertical Blank Interrupt**

-Interrupts seem like an advanced topic, but this is really not so hard to understand and use the vertical blank on the Atari.
-At the end of a video frame, while the CRT electron beam returns to the top of the screen the Atari stops itself, and runs a bit of utility code to perform system house-keeping -- updating critical custom hardware registers for the ANTIC display while there is screen output is off, copying color register shadow registers to the hardware registers, polling the game controllers, and maintaining timers and clocks.
+At the end of a video frame, the CRT electron beam must return to the top of the screen.
+This period of time between video frames is called the vertical blank and it surprising long (several thousand machine cycles).
+During this time the Atari stops itself and runs utility code perfoming important system house-keeping that includes updates of critical custom hardware registers for the display while the screen output is off, copying color register shadow registers to the hardware registers, polling the game controllers, and maintaining timers and clocks.

-The Atari OS provides facilities allowing the programmer to attach their own code for execution either before or after the system's vertical blank interrupt code.
+Diagram normal VBI/SYSVBV/SYSEXIT

+Interrupts seem like an advanced topic, but the Vertical Blank Interrupt is really not so hard to understand and use on the Atari.
+The Atari Operating system provides an easy to use facilities to attach a custom routine for execution either before or after the Operating System's vertical blank maintenance code.
+Code added before the Operating System vertical Blank routine is the "Immediate Vertical Blank Interrupt", and code added after the Operating System's Vertical Blank routine is the "Deferred Vertical Blank Interrupt."

+There are not many special considerations for the user code running in the vertical blank.
+Registers do not need to be saved on entry and restored on exit.
+The only requirements are exiting the code by jumping to the proper Operating System vector, and generally healthy respect for the time spent in the custom vertical blank routine.
+The time available during the Vertical Blank before the next frame begins display allows execution of about 800 to 1000 6502 instructions.

+The user's Imnmediate Vertical Blank Interrupt code should be as short and fast as possible to return control to the Operating System's Vertical Blank Interrupt, so that it can finish all its critical updates before the next frame begins display.
+The user's Deferred Vertical Blank Interrupt has more lattitute.
+It nay continue to run as the screen begins to display.
+It must end before the next vertical blank starts.

+Immediate, System, and Deferred diagram.

 **Interrupts: Display List Interrupt**

+The Display List Interrupt occurs while the ANTIC chip is generating the display.
+One of the options that can be added to a text or graphics mode line is the Display List Interrupt.
+When this option on the last scan line of the text or graphics mode ANTIC will alert the 6502 to the interrupt.
+The CPU stops its main code to run the interrupt code defined for the Display List Interrupt.

 This is a little more complicated to set up than the Vertical Blank interrupt, and there are some important rules to follow in the code to